 Types of Fish Ice fishing in Maine

 Maine has plenty of species of fish to offer during the winter months.
-Fish species include landlocked salmon, brook trout, lake trout, smallmouth bass, northern pike, musky, chain pickerel, white perch, crappie, yellow perch, largemouth bass, white sucker, lake trout.
+Fish species include landlocked salmon, brook trout, lake trout, winter smallmouth bass, northern pike, musky, chain pickerel, white perch, crappie, yellow perch, largemouth bass, white sucker, lake trout.

 I have listed below the different types of fish for popular ice fishing locations in Maine.